ButtersUSDS/branding/Design Service Request template.md

 Well Hello!
-So jazzed you're in the market for some design support.
-We're here to help!
+So you're in the market for a bit of design support, eh?
+Design squad is here to help!

-In order to give you the snazziest of design support, kindly create an issue in this repo, copy in this we ask you to create opy this template tell us a few things about what you're after:
+In order to give you the snazziest of design services, help us by telling us a bit about what you're after as follows:

+1. Create a new issue in this repo.
+2. Copy the template bellow into the issue.
+3. Fill it out and give us the scoop.
+4. Press 'submit' and we'll follow up shortly!

 --
 **Who are you?**